NikolayChirkov/obj2/README.md

 };
 class Derived : public Base1, public Base2 {
  public:
-  AETHER_OBJ(Derived, Base1, Base2);  // Cuurent class must be listed at the first place.
+  AETHER_OBJ(Derived, Base1, Base2);  // Current class must be listed at the first place.
 };
 aether::Obj::ptr o{new Derived()};
 Base1::ptr b1 = o;
 Base2::ptr b2 = o;
 ```

-Interface classes (i.e. not able to be instantiated) are defined with the same way but without AETHER_IMPL macro.
+Interface classes (i.e. not able to be instantiated) are defined in the same way but without AETHER_IMPL macro.

 ### Inheritance chain
 If *aether::Obj::CreateObjByClassId("ClassName")* method is used instead of *new ClassName* then the inheritance chain is evaluated and the last class is instantiated.
 It is useful for instantiating the interface implementation: